ldamodaran/Scripts-BEAST-ouputs/README.txt

-This repo will contain scripts that are useful for visualizing the outputs from analysis using BEAST.
+This repo will contain scripts that are useful for visualizing the outputs from analyses using BEAST.

 The script name and description of script can be found below: